-- Both partners must accept in writing that the embryos are cryo-preserved and stored. - The embryos can only be thawed and transferred if both partners give written consent before each 'cryo-cycle'
+- · Both partners must accept in writing that the embryos are cryo-preserved and stored. - The embryos can only be thawed and transferred if both partners give written consent before each 'cryo-cycle'

-Thawing and transfer of cryo-preserved embryos
+Thawing and transfer of cryo-preserved blastocysts

-In women with a regular menstrual cycle shorter than approximately 35 days, the thawed embryos will be transferred in your own natural cycle.
+In women with a regular menstrual cycle shorter than approximately 35 days, the thawed blastocyst will be transferred in your own natural cycle.

 If your cycle is long (longer than approximately 35 days) we will prepare the endometrium to receive the embryos by having you take estradiol tablets or patches.
-This is called a 'stimulated' cryo-cycle.
+This is called a 'substituted' cryo-cycle.

-Transferring thawed embryos in your natural cycle
+Transferring a thawed blastocyst in your natural cycle

-Transfer of thawed embryos is most often done without any hormone treatment.
+Transfer of thawed blastocyst is most often done without any hormone treatment.
 Sometimes we will recommend stimulating the follicle growth with a mild hormone stimulation.
 You should call us when your menstrual bleeding starts and make an appointment for an ultrasound scan on cycle day 10-12.
 The scan will evaluate the size of the growing follicle and the thickness of the endometrial lining.
 When the follicle reaches a diameter of 17-20 mm you should take an injection of Ovitrelle® to induce ovulation.
 Six days later, we thaw a frozen blastocyst and transfer it to the uterus on the same day.

 On the day when we thaw the blastocyst, you should call the laboratory.
-The lab will inform you about the quality of the thawed embryo.
+The lab will inform you about the quality of the thawed blastocyst.

-The embryo transfer takes place on the day of thawing for cryopreserved blastocysts.
-The embryo transfer procedure is the same as for 'fresh' embryos.
+The transfer takes place on the day of thawing for cryopreserved blastocysts.
+The transfer procedure is the same as for 'fresh' blastocysts.

-On the day of the embryo transfer you shall take a small dose of Ovitrelle® (10 'clics') and also start taking vaginal progesterone (Cyclogest® og Lutinus®) three times daily.
+On the day of the transfer, you shall take a small dose of Ovitrelle® (10 'clics') and also start taking vaginal progesterone (Cyclogest® or Lutinus®) three times daily.

 The injection of Ovitrelle® will make the ovary produce more progesterone, which in turn will stimulate the endometrium.

-Transfer of thawed embryos in an estradiol-'stimulated' cycle
+Transfer of a thawed blastocyst in an estradiol-'substituted' cycle